Division of Community Relations and Social Services

 HOUSING/ TENANT RIGHTS

-PAS provides monetary assistance, when funds are available to eligible low-income residents for housing, eviction prevention or Court Summons.
+PAS provides monetary assistance when funds are available to eligible low-income residents for housing, eviction prevention or Court Summons.

 Referrals to legal services for tenant/landlord issues are available at no cost.
 Printed landlord/tenant materials are also available at no cost, and staff is available to discuss tenant/landlord issues with groups and individuals.